-> After Jeff has told Ann his story and she has dropped him off at Whit’s property next to Lake Tahoe – later the site of another underworld businessman’s home in The Godfather, Part II (1974) – we see him and Kathie reunited, getting back into character and resuming their old roles under Whit’s watchful eye.
-As they are sent on their assignment to San Francisco, accompanied by Joe, and working with Meta Carson (Rhonda Fleming), they assume the costume and badinage of the hardboiled investigator and femme fatale, respectively.
+After Jeff has told Ann his story, she drops him off at Whit’s property next to Lake Tahoe – later the site of another underworld businessman’s home in The Godfather, Part II (1974).
+There Jeff is reunited with Kathie, and we see them getting back into character, resuming their old roles under Whit’s watchful eye.
+Accompanied by Joe, they are sent to San Francisco to work on an assignment with Meta Carson (Rhonda Fleming).
+Jeff and Kathie respectively assume the costume and badinage of the hardboiled investigator and femme fatale.
 Kathie’s performance even elicits Jeff’s sarcastic observation, ‘Oh, you’re wonderful, Kathie.
 You’re magnificent.
 You change sides so smoothly.’
-Identities are fluid, changed as easily as coats or hats.
+Identities are fluid, switched as easily as coats or hats.
 Faces are impassive, masks that give little away.

 For all that Jeff attempts to portray Kathie as evil incarnate and himself as foolish victim, everything is not as black and white as it seems.
-Screenwriter Daniel Mainwaring, adapting his own novel, Build My Gallows High, published under the pseudonym Geoffrey Homes, together with uncredited input from Frank Fenton and hardboiled novelist James M. Cain, worked many contrasts and oppositions into the film.
+Screenwriter Daniel Mainwaring, adapted his own novel, Build My Gallows High, published under the pseudonym Geoffrey Homes, with uncredited input from Frank Fenton and hardboiled novelist James M. Cain.
+Together they introduced many contrasts and oppositions into the film.
 These include city/country, American/other, society/underworld, high/low, mountains/beach, east/west, north/south, rootedness/restlessness, naturalness/artifice, trust/deception, passivity/action and good/evil.
 These polarities are reinforced by Nicholas Musuraca’s atmospheric black-and-white cinematography.
 Nevertheless, director Jacques Tourneur and the cast of actors tease out the nuanced gaps between these poles.
 Noir, despite its name, is an examination of the many shades of grey that describe the human experience.

 Like Oedipus before him, Jeff is an example of the detective as a flawed man and tragic hero, neither wholly good nor completely evil, given to errors of judgement and reconciled to the consequences.
 Ultimately, he sacrifices himself and protects those who have the opportunity for a better life, such as Ann and The Kid.
 Kathie may or may not be willing to flee with him and start over in Mexico, following her murder of Whit, but instead Jeff engineers their mutual destruction bringing their own convoluted story to a close.

 Inevitably, noir leaves us with more questions than answers.
 There may appear to be closure at the end of the film, in this case with The Kid freeing Ann to pursue a life without regret with Jim (Richard Webb).
 In the days of Hollywood’s Production Code, transgression always had to be addressed, disruption seemingly contained and the established order preserved.
 This might be achieved through marriage, as in screwball comedy, or, more often in the case of film noir, through imprisonment or death.
-In the modern era of neo-noir, this no longer holds, and we occasionally see the transgressor getting away with their crimes and the faults of the socio-political order laid bare, as in Chinatown, The Last Seduction (1994) and the TV series Killing Eve (2018- ).
+In the modern era of neo-noir, this no longer holds, and we occasionally see the transgressor getting away with their crimes and the faults of the socio-political order laid bare, as in Chinatown and The Last Seduction (1994).

-For all that, however, there is something powerful and distinctly unsettling about the classic films noirs.
+Nevertheless, there is something powerful and distinctly unsettling about the classic films noirs.
 The happy ending does not usually fit with all that has gone before.
 It prompts further reflection and doubt.
-As a result of the way films like Out of the Past play with temporal structure and narrative devices like voiceover and flashbacks, they entangle us with the narrator’s point of view, even as we question it.
+Because of the way Out of the Past and other noir films play with temporal structure and narrative devices like voiceover and flashbacks, they entangle us with the narrator’s point of view, even as we question it.
 Yet, if we cannot trust the narrator, why should we trust any aspect of the story?
 What was truth and what was fiction?
 We keep questioning, conjuring with the film’s epistemological games, unpicking its story, jumping from one character’s perspective to another.
 The existential angst that affected the film’s characters is transferred to the viewer, and we, too, flounder in the net.